Mega Twins: Gameplay

-The game takes the form of a scrolling platform game, with the players controlling the characters of the twins.
+The game is a scrolling platform game, where the players control the twins.
 The game can be played alone (in which case only one of the twins is present), or with two players together controlling one twin each.

 In addition to moving around, the players can jump and also cling on to vertical walls, allowing them to climb to areas that would otherwise be out of reach.
 Each player is armed with a magic sword, which is the main weapon used against the enemies in the game.
 Magic bombs can also be collected as the game progresses, each of which will cause damage to all enemies on the screen when fired.
 Only a limited number of these bombs can be carried by the players at a time.
 The blue twin does more damage with his sword, while the red twin can carry more magic spells at a time.

 Each player has an energy bar which is depleted each time contact is made with an enemy or projectile.
 When the energy reaches zero, the player loses a life.

 Chests are scattered throughout the game (some of which are hidden and must be discovered), the majority of which contain coins that add point to the players' scores, but some of them contain power ups and bonuses such as a pill that replenishes the players' energy bars and an enhanced magic sword.